A message from Outback Camel Company owner Andrew Harper

 As we made the transition from the purely commercial OCC treks to the scientific based ADE surveys, I continued to offer the occasional OCC trek in the yearly itinerary until 2014 when we concluded our trekking season with the Munga-Thirri Expedition in the south-eastern Simpson Desert.

-Since 2015, we (my camels, cameleers, and myself) have been working exclusively for ADE on their scientific & ecological surveys however every now and again OCC runs a trek or two during the season, including offering a couple of places on our Warm-Up Trek at the start of the trekking season.
+Since 2015, we (my camels, cameleers, and myself) have been working exclusively for ADE on their scientific & ecological surveys however every now and again OCC runs a dedicated trek or two during the winter, including sometimes offering a couple of places on our Warm-Up Trek at the start of the trekking season.

 Bare Sole is designed to facilitate mindful walking, intending to inspire a deepening contemplation of who you are and your place in the world around you.
 To open your senses, awareness of yourself, your environment and your fellow travelling companions - both two & four legged!